OWASP/wrongsecrets/README.md

 -   `hints_enabled=false` will turn off the `Show hints` button.
 -   `reason_enabled=false` will turn of the `What's wrong?` explanation button.
 -   `spoiling_enabled=false` will turn off the `/spoil-x` endpoint (where `x` is the number of the challenge).

+## Enabling Swaggerdocs and UI

+You can enable Swagger documentation and the Swagger UI by overriding the `SPRINGDOC_UI` and `SPRINGDOC_DOC` when running the Docker container.
+See our [Okteto Deployment](https://github.com/OWASP/wrongsecrets/blob/master/okteto/k8s/secret-challenge-deployment.yml) for more details.

 ## Special thanks & Contributors